 Their first music in 7 years ‘The Animals’ is absolutely the perfect return fans were hoping for.
 It’s ‘classic Ladytron’ and was produced by Jim Abbis who worked with the band previously on the sublime “Destroy [Everything You Touch]” as well as their classic ‘Witching Hour’ album and he is arguably the producer who brought the best out of the bands fabulous sound.
 ‘The Animals’ is a throbbing, undulating, propulsive slice of electro shoegaze and sits alongside the very best of Ladytron’s formidable body of work.
 Helen’s vocals are like no other, they can sound icy, imperious and yet conversely can convey a sense of euphoria and emotion that has always been a hallmark of Ladytron’s oeuvre.
 It’s great to have ’em back !

 ANDY VON PIP - Founder, editor, writer, reviewer, photographer and all-round good guy at the VPME.com.

 House photographer for The Academy Music Group, Zuma Press, Event Magazine and Rex Features worldwide.
 You can check out his photography at

 Andy Von Pip Photography

-New music tipster on Amazing Radio, moderator for BBC 6 Music DJ Tom Robinson's Fresh on the Net, former member of "BBC's Sound Of" panel.
+He's also been moderator for BBC 6 Music DJ Tom Robinson's Fresh on the Net, and a former member of "BBC's Sound Of" panel.
 Written and photographic work has been published worldwide wide and appeared in the likes of The Quietus, Music Week, Record Of The Day, The Guardian, GIITV, The Sabotage Times, Bido Lito, The Skinny, Louder Than War.
-Media partner and curator for Liverpool Sound City.